We have a steadfast commitment to every client. Call (515) 497-9409 to connect today.

 Put Our Experienced Team to Work for You

-Newkirk Zwagerman, P.L.C. is committed to helping individuals affected by workplace harassment pursue justice and fight for a fairer workplace.
-If you have experienced workplace harassment, contact us for a confidential consultation to discuss your rights and explore possible legal actions.
+Newkirk Zwagerman, P.L.C. supports individuals affected by workplace harassment, advocating for justice and a fairer workplace.
+If you have experienced workplace harassment, contact us for a confidential case evaluation to discuss your rights and possible legal action.

 Call (515) 497-9409 or complete our online contact form to discuss your legal matter with a Minnesota harassment attorney today.